-Yes, if you are a non-Japanese resident with an alien registration card and intend to stay for more than a year*, it is strongly recommended to enroll in Japanese health insurance.
-Even if you have health insurance in your own country, it cannot be used as a substitute for Japanese Health Insurance as Japanese hospitals and clinics do not accept foreign insurance.
+Yes, if you are a non-Japanese resident with a resident card and intend to stay for more than a year*, it is strongly recommended to enroll in Japanese health insurance.
+Even if you have health insurance in your own country, it cannot be used as a substitute for Japanese Health Insurance as Japanese hospitals and clinics do not accept foreign insurance fro direct settlements.
 If seeking treatment under foreign health insurance, you will need to pay the full cost of consultation, treatment, tests and medication, and later submit reimbursement paperwork to your provider, yourself.

 *The eligibility changed from one year to 3 months in July 2012.
 Please visit our post for details http://japanhealthinfo.com/2012/07/24/change-in-national-health-insurance/